cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02/documentation.md

 2. Select a document of your choice either from the Storage Account through the Fetch from URL option or upload a file from your local machine through the Browse for a file option.
 You can also perform analysis on the samples already uploaded in the Studio which is what we will be doing henceforth.

 3. Click on the _layout-checklist.jpg_ sample and then click on Analyze.
 Upon completion, the result is displayed on the right.
+Hovering over the cards under _Text_ reveals its respective block.
+Beside the highlighted block, the extracted text along with the polygon coordinates and role if identified is displayed.
+There are separate tabs for tables and selection marks.
 ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/2.3.png)

 4. Got to the _Result_ tab to view the JSON output.
     1. Paragraph extraction: The Layout model extracts all identified blocks of text in the _paragraphs_ collection as a top level object under _analyzeResults_.
 Each entry in this collection represents a text block and includes the extracted text as _content_ and the bounding _polygon_ coordinates.
 The _span_ information points to the text fragment within the top level _content_ property that contains the full text from the document.
+The _role_ property extracts logical roles like titles, section headings, page headers, page footers.
-        1. Paragraph roles: The new machine-learning based page object detection extracts logical roles like titles, section headings, page headers, page footers, and more.
-The Form Recognizer Layout model assigns certain text blocks in the _paragraphs_ collection with their specialized role or type predicted by the model.
+        1. Paragraph roles: The model extracts logical roles like titles, section headings, page headers, page footers, and more.
+The model assigns certain text blocks in the _paragraphs_ collection with their specialized role or type predicted by the model.
 They're best used with unstructured documents to help understand the layout of the extracted content for a richer semantic analysis.
 The following paragraph roles are supported:

             Predicted role | Description
             ------------- | -------------